bittyphp/bitty-security/README.md

 Each shield has its own security context to define which area(s) to secure and to keep track of who is logged in.
 The context is automatically added to the `ContextMap` of the `SecurityMiddleware`.
 This allows the security layer to determine who is logged in even if you have multiple shields configured.

-Bitty only comes with a session-based security context.
+This middleware only comes with a session-based security context.
 Don't want to track users that way?
 No problemo!
 You can create your own security context by implementing `Bitty\Security\Context\ContextInterface`.
 For example, if you were to create an API token shield, you'd probably want to make an `InMemoryContext` so that authentication doesn't persist on subsequent requests.

 ### Basic Usage